Industry Insights

 Accounting Equation for Purchasing Office Supplies

-Assets = Obligations + Owners Equity is an accounting equation that states that a company’s total assets are always equal to its total liabilities(obligations) plus its total equity.
+This is an accounting equation that states that a company’s total assets are always equal to its total liabilities(obligations) plus its total equity.
 This holds true at all times and for all transactions.
 The accounting equation for this transaction is presented in the table below.

 It is necessary to divide time into the following subcategories in order to comprehend the proper accounting method.

-Supplies at the Start of the Year: Some supplies may be carried over from the previous year at the start of the financial year.
-They would be included under Current Assets on the prior year’s Balance Sheet.
+Some supplies may be carried over from the previous year at the start of the financial year.
+These would be included as supplies on the balance sheet under current assets.
 Another way to look at it is that they were Prepaid Expenses that had been paid in advance, but the value of the goods had yet to be determined.

-Final thoughts
+Final Thoughts

 They are classified as non-capital or operational costs since they do not represent a major financial investment.
 In reality, these costs are deducted from earnings with each passing year, and the balance is considered as a Current Asset if paid in advance, and as a Current Liability(Obligation) if not.